beadsland/pose/doc/pose_file.md

 <br></br>

-Ascend absolute directory path of file relative to current working directory, to obtain its canonical system path.<a name="realname-2"></a>
+Ascend absolute path of file relative to current working directory, to obtain its canonical system path.<a name="realname-2"></a>

 ###realname/2##